-Design and construction of the world’s largest low temperature district heating system is currently underway at Brunnshög in Lund.
-The background to this major investment is our desire to make the most efficient use of the low temperature residual heat available in Brunnshög.
-The technique is well-adapted and very suitable to the modern, energy-efficient homes and businesses to be constructed at Brunnshög.
+The energy company Kraftringen is currently constructing the world’s largest low temperature district heating network in Brunnshög in Lund.
+The background to this major investment is the desire to make the most efficient use of the low temperature residual heat available in Brunnshög.
+The technology is well adapted and very well suited to the modern, energy-efficient homes and businesses that will be constructed in Brunnshög.

-In addition to heating homes and business premises, residual heat and the low temperature network could be utilised in areas that we do not currently use heating.
-For example, the technology can be used to heat the ground at bus stops, town squares and along pedestrian and cycle paths during the winter, eliminating the need for snow removal and avoiding slippery surfaces.
-We are also investigating other applications for the technology in the EU financed COOL DH innovation project.
+In addition to heating homes and business premises, the residual heat and the low temperature network will also be able to be utilised for purposes for which heating is not usually used at present.
+For example, the technology will be used to heat the ground at Brunnshög’s tram stops during the winter, in order to eliminate the need for snow removal and avoid slush and slippery surfaces.
+We are also investigating other applications and technologies in the EU-financed innovation project COOL DH.